Two Weeks in Vietnam : Perfect Itinerary for an Epic First-Time Trip

 We’d read that maybe it had become too popular, so we dug a little deeper and learned about the less touristy Bai Tu Long Bay; Ha Long’s little sister.
 You still see the Karsts, you still sail on the emerald sea, indeed you leave from the same port but Bai Tu is much quieter.
 We booked a one night cruise and it was absolutely perfect.

-There are so many cruises so how do you choose the right one?
+There are so many cruises it’s difficult to know which is best.
 I worried that we should have spent more but honestly ours was perfect.
 Trust us; book this cruise.
-The rooms were amazing, the crew went out of their way to make the trip memorable, the food was first class and gluten free was no problem.
+The rooms were amazing, the crew went out of their way to make the trip memorable, the food was first class and gluten free was no problem (they cooked just for me).
 The standard was way beyond what we expected; it was a real pinch-me moment.
 We loved this cruise.

 Top Tip : It does cost extra to be collected from Hanoi but go with their offer as it makes everything so easy.